Written by Sonny Curtis and first recorded by The Crickets (1959).

 Hit versions by The Bobby Fuller Four (US #9/UK #33/CAN #11 1965), The Clash (recorded 1979 |UK #29 1988).

 From the wiki: “Sonny Curtis (‘More Than I Can Say‘, ‘Theme to The Mary Tyler Moore Show‘) joined The Crickets as lead vocalist and guitarist after Buddy Holly’s death in 1959.
-The Crickets recorded Curtis’ ‘I Fought the Law’ shortly after Buddy Holly’s death in 1959 and released it on their 1960 album In Style With The Crickets.
+The Crickets recorded Curtis’ ‘I Fought the Law’ shortly thereafter, releasing it on the 1960 album In Style With The Crickets.
 (Had Holly had lived, there’s a good chance it would have been a huge hit for him with The Crickets.)

-“Bobby Fuller, in 1964, had a regional hit with his first cover of ‘I Fought the Law’, released on Exeter Records in New Mexico and West Texas – his biggest local hit.
-In 1965, Fuller re-recorded by song (using the same group of musicians) for Del-Fi Records label and, with national promotional support, reached #9 on the Billboard Hot 100.
+“Bobby Fuller”s first attempt at recording ‘I Fought the Law’, in 1964 on Exeter Records, also became a regional success, this time in New Mexico and West Texas – his biggest local hit.
+In 1965, Fuller re-recorded by song (using the same group of musicians) for Del-Fi Records label and, with national promotional support, scored a Top 10 hit, peaking at #9 on the Billboard Hot 100.

 “The Clash recorded ‘I Fought the Law’ in 1979 after they heard Fuller’s version on a jukebox, and included it the Clash EP, The Cost Of Living (1979).
 But, it was not until 1988 that CBS Records issued an actual single of the song.
 It peaked at #29 on the UK Singles chart.